LangOliver/Algorithm/README.md

 # Algorithm
-Learning Algorithm and Data Strutcutres
+Learning Algorithm and Data Structures
+Assignment: Test if two given strings with values represented either in the hexadecimal or binary Notation represent the same value.